hack-c/CaptionContest/README.md

 so it's easiest to just play around with different values for k and see what works.
 Luckily the datasets are small (< 10000 documents) so that the script runs fast.

+This is inspired by the scikit-learn documentation by Peter Prettenhofer and Lars Buitinck.